 ALLENTOWN, Pa.
 (AP) — Jill Stein's bid to recount votes in Pennsylvania was in trouble even before a federal judge shot it down Dec.
-12. That's because the Green Party candidate's effort stood almost no chance of detecting potential fraud or error in the vote — there was basically nothing to recount.
+12. That's because the Green Party candidate's effort stood little chance of detecting potential fraud or error in the vote — there was basically nothing to recount.

 Pennsylvania is one of 11 states where the majority of voters use antiquated machines that store votes electronically, without printed ballots or other paper-based backups that could be used to double-check the balloting.
 There's almost no way to know if they've accurately recorded individual votes — or if anyone tampered with the count.

 More than 80 percent of Pennsylvanians who voted Nov.
 8 cast their ballots on such machines, according to VotePA, a nonprofit seeking their replacement.
 VotePA's Marybeth Kuznik described the proposed recount this way: "You go to the computer and you say, 'OK, computer, you counted this a week-and-a-half ago.
 Were you right the first time?'"